matthewgan/installROSFoxyOnUbuntu1804/README.md

         cd ~/ros2_foxy/
         colcon build --symlink-install --packages-skip ros1_bridge
     ```
-    This may take a while about 20 mins...
+    This may take a while about 20 mins...(3h 45mins on Jetson NANO)

 * Next you need to source the ROS 1 environment
     ros1_bridge will be built with support for any message/service packages that are on your path and have an associated mapping between ROS 1 and ROS 2.
 Therefore you must add any ROS 1 or ROS 2 workspaces that have message/service packages that you want to be bridged to your path before building the bridge.